 For example, a machine contains 4 processors.
 Each processor has 2 cores.
-The machine contains 8 (42) physical cores.
+The machine contains 8 (4\2) physical cores.
 Hyperthreading is enabled, where each core contains 3 threads.
-The number of logical CPUs is 24 (423).
+The number of logical CPUs is 24 (4\2\3).

 Note: Although the License Management Report includes threads in the calculation of logical CPUs, Informatica license compliance is based on the number of physical cores, not threads.
 To be compliant, the number of physical cores must be less than or equal to the maximum number of licensed CPUs.
-If the License Management Report shows that you have exceeded the license limit but the number of physical cores is less than or equal to the maximum number of licensed CPUs, you can ignore the message.
+If the License Management Report shows that you have exceeded the license limit but the number of physical cores is less than or equal to the maximum number of license the message.
 If you have a concern about license compliance, contact your Informatica account manager.